vishakhajha24/Dossier/DECISIONS.md

 # Decisions — Dossier

-A running log of the non-obvious calls made while building this, and why.
+A log of the non-obvious product and design calls made while building this, and the reasoning behind each.
 Format: Decision → Why → Tradeoff accepted.

 ---